joeyshi12/joeyshi.xyz/content/posts/panning_and_zooming.md

 $$

-Since the scroll scale transformation is centered at $m = \\pmatrix{x_{m}, y_{m}, 1}^T$ (world space), the old screen space coordinates of the mouse position is equal to the new screen space coordinates of the mouse position.
+Since the scroll scale transformation is centered at $m = \\pmatrix{x_{m}, y_{m}, 1}^T$ (world space), the old view space coordinates of the mouse position is equal to the new view space coordinates of the mouse position.
 That is,

 $$